vacuumlabs/webpack-config-vacuumlabs/README.md

 # webpack-config-vacuumlabs

 Default Webpack 2 & 3 config we use in Vacuumlabs.

+Use version ^1 for React ^15.
+Should also work with React 16, though you won't benefit from newer React version.

+Use version ^2 for React ^16.

 All the loaders, transformers, etc.. are peer dependencies and should be installed top-level.
 Just invoke [this command](./peerDeps.md).
-If you think, it's nuisance and the package should install these for themselves, sadly it's not
-possible: the dependencies need to be installed top-level which is only possible
+If you think, it's nuisance and the package should install these for themselves, sadly it's not possible: the dependencies need to be installed top-level which is only guaranteed by using peer-dependency mechanism.

 ## Example usage for development